-Adam Crymble is a PhD History candidate at King’s College London and the Project Manager of British History Online.
-He blogs at Thoughts on Public & Digital History and can be found on Twitter at @Adam_Crymble.
+Adam Crymble (@Adam_Crymble) is a PhD History candidate at King’s College London and the Project Manager of British History Online.
+He blogs at Thoughts on Public & Digital History.
+He can be reached at firstname.lastname@example.org.

-Fred Gibbs is an Assistant Professor of History at the University of New Mexico, and Lord Chancellor of fredgibbs.net.
+Fred Gibbs (@fredgibbs) is an Assistant Professor of History at the University of New Mexico, and Lord Chancellor of fredgibbs.net.
 He can be reached at email@example.com.

-Jeremy Boggs is the Design Architect for Digital Research Scholarship at the University of Virginia Library.
-Jeremy can be found at ClioWeb and on Twitter as @clioweb.
+Jeremy Boggs (@clioweb) is the Design Architect for Digital Research Scholarship at the University of Virginia Library.
+Jeremy can be found at ClioWeb.

 Alan MacEachern is an Associate Professor of History at the University of Western Ontario and the Director of the Network in Canadian History & Environment (NiCHE).

 Ian Milligan is an Assistant Professor of Canadian History at the University of Waterloo and Co-Editor of Active History.